 Patronage capital is like earning a dividend from a company in which you own stock.
 Midwest Electric has a strong record of annually returning patronage capital.
-Since 1955, when the co-op started distributing patronage capital to customers, Midwest has returned $27.5 million.
+Since 1955, when the co-op started distributing patronage capital to customers, Midwest has returned more than $30 million.
 We typically return around $500,000 to $1 million per year or more; although it is possible that more or less – or even $0 – could be returned in a given year depending on the cooperative’s financial situation.

 Patronage capital is allocated to customers in proportion to the dollar amount of electricity each customer uses.
 Money that has been reinvested in the cooperative represents each customer’s ownership, or equity, in the cooperative.

 Member-owned, not-for-profit electric cooperatives like Midwest Electric set their electric rates to bring in enough money to pay operating costs, make payments on any loans and provide an emergency reserve.
 At the end of each calendar year, we subtract operating expenses from the total amount of money collected during the year and this balance is our “margins.”
 Member Economic Participation is one of the seven Cooperative Principles.

 If you move…

 It’s important that you let us know your forwarding address, so we can send you your patronage capital check.